Saltar al contenido principal

 La suposición sobre los polos significa que no\(f\) tiene polos en el contorno\(|z| = 1\).
 El teorema del residuo implica ahora el teorema.

-This page titled 10.3: Integrales trigonométricas is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3: Integrales trigonométricas is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.